thoughtbot/bourbon/CONTRIBUTING.md

 3. Make changes to both the Rails `app/assets/stylesheets/` and Bower `dist/` files
 4. Squash your commits into a single one (more on that [here](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html)).
 5. Rebase against `origin/master`, push to your fork and submit a pull request.
+6. If you are writing a new feature please add documentation for it by making another pull request to the `gh_pages` branch.

 At this point you're waiting on us.
 We like to at least comment on, if not accept, pull requests within three business days (and, typically, one business